In-House Social Media Managers

 Content ROI Attribution

-Connect top-performing content to measurable business outcomes with engagement-to-action funnel mapping.
+Connect strong content to measurable business outcomes with engagement-to-action funnel mapping.
 Track how content format choices correlate with downstream actions like website visits, product page views, and lead submissions.
 This transforms your report from "here is what we posted" to "here is what our content achieved for the business."

-Automated Monthly Snapshots
+Monthly Briefing Snapshots

 Use Cases